Geralt0714/BigDataProject/README.md

 ####Run data cleaning process<br \>
 `./data_clean.sh`

-In this process, it will create directory ./Data and ./Datacleaned to store the raw data and data files after cleaning
+In this process, it will create directory ./Data and ./Datacleaned to store the raw data and data files after cleaning<br \>

+For more details, see DataInfo.md

 ## Part II: Data Analysis
 *\<TODO\>*